ezEngine/docs-src/pages/docs/graphics/meshes/mesh-asset.md

 * `PrimitiveType`: This selects how the mesh data is generated.
 If `From File` is chosen, you need to also specify the `MeshFile` property.
 If you choose a procedural method, other configuration options appear.

+* `MeshIncludeTags`, `MeshExcludeTags`: Some source assets pack different types of meshes into a single file, for example different LODs or a dedicated collider mesh.
+These options allow you to select which meshes to import.
+Both are *semicolon-separated* lists of strings.
+Ie *A;B* represents two *tags*, `A` and `B`.

+  If any *include tag* is specified, only meshes whose names **start or end** with that string are used.
+For instance, the include tag `LOD1` means that a mesh named *Bunny_LOD1* would be imported, but a mesh named *Bunny* would be skipped.

+  If any *exclude tag* is specified, meshes whose names *start or end** with that string are skipped.
+However, include tags take precedence.

 * `ImportTransform`, `RightDir`, `UpDir`, `FlipForwardDir`: How to rotate or mirror the mesh during import, so that it is oriented correctly for use in ezEngine.
 See [Mesh Orientation](#mesh-orientation) above.

 * `UniformScaling`: Adjusts the size of the mesh, for example to convert a mesh from centimeter to meter scale.